Geetha63/MS-Teams-Scripts/TeamsLicenseStatusForEachTenantUser/README.md

 **Note**: Client id and client secret will be same for every tenant.
 Only tenant id must be changed to requester tenant id

-To run the script please provide the global administrator credentials or Teams admin credentials to `connect-microsoftteams`
+Run the script

+It will execute `connect-msolservice` command.
+Provide admin credentials.

 It will open webpage for grant permissions.